holus-bolus/holus-bolus/README.md

 Skills: REACT / ANGULAR/ JS / HTML / CSS

-- 🔭 I’m currently working on a React website creating
+- 🔭 I’m currently working on an Angular studying
 - 🌱 I’m currently learning Angular, React, Redux
 - 🤔 I’m looking for help with work on a React project
 - 📫 How to reach me: https://www.facebook.com/oleksii.ustinov